 Monday, April 27, 2009

-the ornamental horticulture teaching garden is what I consider a farmingdale treasure. the four acre garden is made up of different themed "rooms". this one is my favorite.
+The Urban Horticulture and Design teaching garden at Farmingdale State College is what I consider a Farmingdale treasure.
+The four acre garden is made up of different themed "rooms". this one is my favorite.
 I can't wait until things really start to burst so you can see even more of what they have to show.

 Sunday, April 26, 2009